Jawfish/sennheiser-gsx-1000/README.md

 ## Sennheiser GSX 1000 Linux fix - I don't care about chat output and only want virtual surround edition
-This is a modification of [evilphish's GSX1000/GSX1200 fix](https://github.com/evilphish/sennheiser-gsx-1000) that only adds virtual surround with **stereo** output and fixes the order of the channels.
+This is a modification of [evilphish's GSX1000/GSX1200 fix](https://github.com/evilphish/sennheiser-gsx-1000) that only adds support for virtual surround with **stereo** audio sources and fixes the order of the channels.

 Reasons to use:
 - You don't care about the mono chat output